ttnmapper/bugtracker/README.md

-# bugtracker
+# Bug Tracker
-File all bugs and feature requests as issues on this repo please
+File all bugs and feature requests as issues on this repo please.